-Don't #include the stdint.h header, either because we don't want to use the automatic size-guessing features or because it's not supported by this compiler.
+Don't #include the math.h header, either because we don't want to use the automatic floating point trait features or because it's not supported by this compiler.

 UNITY_COUNTER_TYPE

 The internal counters which count the number of failures, tests, and ignores are by default unsigned shorts... change it to something else as appropriate... just don't blame us when you write test 256 and your unsigned char seems to give you weird results.